lixia/cs118-fall16/project-1.md

 1. your code can compile
 2. no unnecessary files in the package.

-Otherwise, your will not get any credit.
+Otherwise, you will not get any credit.

 ## Grading